MedhaviPatil/Superstore-Analytics-Dashboard/README.md

 # Superstore-Analytics-Dashboard

-- Created a interactive dashboad to analyze superstore sales data using Power Bi.
+- Created an interactive dashboard to analyze superstore sales data using Power Bi.
-- Created connections, join tables and customized using filters and slicers.
+- Created connections, join tables, and customized using filters and slicers.
-- Used different type of visualization bar chart, donut chart, line chart, slicer, etc.
+- Used different types of visualization bar charts, donut charts, line charts, slicer, etc.

 # Data Gathered:
 This data is gathered from kaggle link:https://www.kaggle.com/datasets/vivek468/superstore-dataset-final